alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 > <tutorial folder: `./_docs/tutorials/restaurant1/step_04a/`>

-## Rewrite 2: more derivations
-To show examples of other types of derivation we need to create a more intricate model.
+## Growing our business
+Our restaurant business is growing.
+Many people are now working with our app, and its time for some reorganizations.
+We have more permanent data that only `Management` should touch, and we want to show that in our application.
-Let's create a group `Management` at the top of the model for more permanent data, while still being able to adjust it.
-This group contains a new collection `Discount periods`, a number `VAT percentage` and the existing collections `Beverages types` and `Tables` (we're not going to change this data on a daily basis):
+For that, we express a group called `Management` at the top of the model.
+This group captures a new collection `Discount periods`, a `VAT percentage`, and the existing collections `Beverages types` and `Tables`:
 ```js
 'Management': group {
 	'Discount periods': collection ['Period'] {